How to Change Domain Name on WordPress: Using cPanel and hPanel

 1. Purchase a New Domain Name

-First and foremost, head to Hostinger’s domain checker and type in your preferred domain.
-You’ll find out if your option is available, and get some suggestions on a few alternatives as well as domain costs.
+First, head to Hostinger’s domain checker and type in your preferred domain.
+You’ll find out if this option is available, and get some suggestions on alternative domain names as well as their costs.

-From there, add your domain to the cart, and proceed to check out.
-Then register it to ensure it’s active.
+However, if your desired domain address is available, simply add the domain to the cart, and proceed to check out.

 2. Add the New Domain Name and Upload the Backup

 The next step is adding the new domain name to your existing hosting plan.
 Below, we will go over the steps of doing so in both hPanel and cPanel.

 - On the hPanel, scroll down to Domains and select Add Website.

 - Add your new domain name and set a password for it.
 These will also be the credentials to access an FTP client.
 Once done, click Add Website.

 - If you haven’t verified your domain ownership, this notification will pop up.
 Simply follow the instructions.